Select Page

 Performing Arts

-Our Performing Arts program is run by Mrs Wood and Ms Phang from our School Council funded centre located near the Top Junior Playground.
+Our Performing Arts program is run by Mrs Wood from the PA Room located near the Top Junior Playground.
 The program incorporates music, performance and dance, while Grade 2-6 students also have the opportunity to learn specialised instrumental music lessons.
 In Term 3, Grade Prep learn Bush Dancing, culminating in a Bush Dance in the GP Room.
 The Grade 2 cohort conducts a performance night in Term 3.

 The Grade 6 Musical is the highlight of every year at Templeton, with our Grade 6 students always delivering a spectacular night of entertainment.
 Led by Pam Wood, Megan Hall and the Year 6 Team, Performing Arts has staged a Musical every year since 1996.
 Students audition in November, followed by rehearsals beginning in February.
 At the end of Term 2, our students deliver the performance at Forest Hill Secondary College.